Where is the Serra da Arrabida?

 The highest point of the Serra da Arrabida is at 501 Meter.
 It is home to many bird and wildlife species.
 It has some of the best views on the continent, its beaches are soft sanded and the water warmer and stiller than its neighboring West Atlantic coast.

-Human habitation have been found right back to the Phoenicians and Romans.
+Human habitation has been found right back to the Phoenicians and Romans.

 Along the coastline between, Setubal and Sesimbra, there are many idyllic beaches.
 Some of the beaches have easy access whereas others are more hidden and private.

 Portinha do Arrabida